-It wouldn’t feel right to travel here without experiencing the best thing to do in Peru.
+It wouldn’t feel right to travel to Peru without experiencing the top 10 cultural gems in Peru.
 Fifty miles northwest of the city of Cusco lies the UNESCO World Heritage Site and Wonder of the World, Machu Picchu.
 This special experience is an unforgettable must-see on any adventurer’s bucket list.
-If you’re an avid hiker, the famous Inca Trail ends as you cross the threshold of the Sun Gate at Machu Picchu, an incredibly worthwhile reward after such an intense journey.
+If you’re an avid hiker, the famous Inca Trail ends as you cross the threshold of the Sun Gate at Machu Picchu.
+This is an incredibly worthwhile reward after such an intense journey.
 But if hiking’s not your thing and you’d rather have a chill vacation, it’s easy to hop on a train from Aguas Calientes to travel there.
 Let’s delve into the top 10 cultural gems in Peru.

 Be sure to bring your passport!
 Once you make it to Machu Picchu, there’s a spot you can easily miss to get a novelty passport stamp to commemorate your trip.
 It’s recommended to stay in a hotel in Cusco a couple days prior to seeing Machu Picchu, as this will help you acclimate to the high altitude.
 Once there, you may spot herds of alpaca grazing about and can wander through the winding ancient Incan citadel to your heart’s content, or take a private tour.
 If Machu Picchu isn’t anywhere on your Peru Top 10 list, it should be!

-This iconic festival has taken place annually for 500 years on the winter solstice (June 24th) and is the most important date in Cusco, which was actually the capital city of Peru before Lima.
+This iconic festival has taken place annually for 500 years on the winter solstice (June 24th).
+It is the most important date in Cusco, which was actually the capital city of Peru before Lima.
 It involves an all-day celebration of the Sun God Inti and Mother Earth, who is called Pachamama.
 Today, the festival involves sacred rituals and a re-enactment of Inti Raymi in traditional attire with processions of dancers and music.
-Explore this Cultural Gems In Peru!
+Explore this Cultural Gem In Peru!

 The festival begins at The Temple of the Sun (Corikancha).
 A royal entourage then continues through the Plaza de Armas for the second part of the festival.
 Sacsayhuaman is the final stop where thousands of spectators gather to see the last part of the re-enactment.
 As far as culturally-rich activities go, this has to be one of Tripio’s top things to do in Peru.
 Be sure to book your ticket well in advance so you can add it to your Custom Itinerary in the Tripio app.